illinois-cs418/illinois-cs418.github.io/_assignments/submission_instructions.md

 You should also include any additional files you use or have written.<br/> In particular you can use the glMatrix library gl-matrix-min.js.<br/>

-Name your submission as  NETID_MPN.zip and submit it to Canva, where  NETID is your netid and N is the MP number.
+Name your submission as  NETID_MPN.zip and submit it to Canvas, where  NETID is your netid and N is the MP number.
 This MP (as are the other MP's) is more than just an assignment for a grade to verify graphics programming proficiency.
 It is also an opportunity to impress me, your friends/family and your future employer or graduate school.